hfoley/SynapseLoad/AzureSQLScripts/readme.md

 ## Script List
+You'll need to connect to the Azure SQL Database created with the tool of your choice to run the scripts.
+You'll need to update the firewall p
 1. 01-CreateADFSchema.sql - Script to create an "ADF" schema for the ADF metadata table
 2. 02-CreateMetadataLoadTable.sql - Script to create the metadata table
 3. 03-InsertRecordsToMetadataLoad.sql - script to insert records in metadata table